Nurse Gives Behind-the-Scenes Insight Into COVID-19 Outbreak

 We are all scared because every day is uncertain.
 What will we face?
 Have we been exposed and are now carrying the virus?
 Did I wear the correct PPE?
 When will things be back to normal?
 Can I afford to keep getting told to stay home because the census is low?
 What are we going to do with this pandemic if it continues to grow and we lose so many people?

 The patients — all of them — are alone in the hospital.
 The nurses and staff are all they have.
 I can’t imagine how they feel.
 The patients who don’t have COVID-19, but are very sick are surrounded by a virus that could possibly kill them.
-Will they ever see their family again?
+We have COVID 19 Disinfection services to help us, but that cannot eliminate the risk entirely in a medical facility.
+As for the patients, will they ever see their family again?
 Will they die alone?
 Or will they be able to make it out of the hospital and return home?
-We, as nurses, are living this with them.
+We, as nurses, are living this with them and we strongly recommend everyone to undergo covid-19 testing if you feel the symptoms of Covid-19.

 Our lives are an emotional mess.
 No matter if you are at home or at work, the virus consumes you.
 You can’t hide or pretend it isn’t here.